Elevating Pharmacy Strategy & Roles in Health Systems

 • Exceptional skills in nimbleness and collaboration

-• Does your organization have a purposeful and nimble pharmacy strategy?
+• Does your organization have a purposeful and adaptable pharmacy strategy aligned with system-wide goals?

-• What gaps exist in pharmacy leadership development, succession planning, and recruitment?
+• Where are the gaps in pharmacy leadership development, succession planning, and recruitment?

 Subject Matter Experts: Steve Rough & Phil Brummond